Flutterando/routefly/README.md

 **You can use `RELATIVE PATH` also**;

-It is also possible to access routes using Record `routesPath` which replaces the strings which represent the `path` by an object notation.
+It is also possible to access routes using Record `routePaths` which replaces the strings which represent the `path` by an object notation.

 ```dart